Come chat with us and we will get back to you as soon as possible!

 Find the instance of your desired modpack, then select it from the list.

-Next, click Settings near the right side of the screen.
+Then, click Settings near the right side of the screen.

 Common Issues

-Unable to Allocate More Than 2 GBSometimes, players may have an incorrect version of Java installed on their computer.
-This can cause memory allocation problems, such as being unable to go beyond 2 GB.
-If this happens to you, download an updated version of Java and try again.
-Make sure to close and reopen the launcher to see if it works, though sometimes issues may still persist.
-If nothing seems to work, try reinstalling the client and/or the profile instance.
-Otherwise, there could be an underlying issue with your machine.
+Sometimes, players will have an incorrect version of Java installed on the computer.
+This could result in memory allocation issues, such as the inability to go beyond 2 GB.
+If this happens to you, download an updated version of Java here and try again.
+Make sure to close the launcher and reopen it to see if that works, but sometimes you may still encounter issues.
+If nothing seems to work, try reinstalling the client and/or profile instance.
+Otherwise, there may be an underlying issue with your machine.

-Minecraft Crashing / Lagging
+Minecraft Is Crashing / Lagging